class Gio::ApplicationCommandLine

 def options_dict : GLib::VariantDict #

-Gets the options there were passed to g_application_command_line().
+Gets the options that were passed to g_application_command_line().

 If you did not override local_command_line() then these are the same options that were parsed according to the #GOptionEntrys added to the application with g_application_add_main_option_entries() and possibly modified from your GApplication::handle-local-options handler.